dasv74/workshop-tracking-diffusion-single-molecule/fil-rouge.md

 - Reference: https://github.com/AnDiChallenge/andi_datasets

+### Practice D - Estimation of Molecular Diffusion

 #### `classification_trajectory.ipynb`
-- Compute simple features
+- Compute simple features of trajectory
-- Random Forest
+- Classify the trajectory using a Random Forest classifier

+#### `simple_single_particle_tracking.ipynb`
+- Simulation 2 groups of blinking particles (slow and fast diffusion) and generating corresponding noisy frames
+- Detection and tracking of particles
+- Recover diffusion coefficient of the detected particles

+**Exercise:**
+- Accurate localization of particles and track them
+- Recover diffusion coefficient of the localized particles

 <br>
 <hr>

-### Practice D - Final Practice

-> **Python Notebook**

-- Simulation of trajectory
-- Generate noisy frames
-- Tracking particles
-- Compute MSD